Originally posted 2016-03-30 09:25:11. Republished by Blog Post Promoter

-We’ve been looking at things you don’t know about 1816.
-That was the year Pittsburgh got big enough to become a city, relying less on the state to run things.
+We’ve been looking at surprising things you don’t know about 1816.
+That was the year Pittsburgh got big enough to become a city.

 So far, we’ve learned: